-Global Jeanswear Leader Saves Water, Goes Green and Boosts Bottom Line
+Global Jeans Leader Levi Strauss Saves Water.
+Also Goes Green and Boosts Bottom Line!

-SAN FRANCISCO (March 17, 2015) – Levi Strauss & Co.
-(LS&Co.) today announced it has saved 1 billion liters of water since 2011 through its Water Green Business Approach to work.
+Levi Strauss & Co.
+(LS&Co.) announced it has saved 1 billion liters of water since 2011 through its Water Green Business Approach to work.
 You see they saw all the green in green business.

 A study shows 3,800 liters of water used throughout the lifetime of a pair of jeans.